 But that has changed, and the bar has now been lowered.
 In the recent case of Friedman v.
 Roels, 401 P3d 884 (Ariz.
 2018), the Arizona Supreme Court ruled that Arizona Grandparents who are seeking visitation no longer need to prove “substantial harm” to the child, and that although a judge must still give the parents’ decision “special weight,” it is not to be accorded “robust deference.”
 This allows the Court to put more emphasis on the best interests of the child.
 Whereas, before, a judge was practically required to give in to the wishes of an angry parent, that is no longer the case.
 Grandparents who meet the requirements of the statute now have a fighting chance to obtain an order giving them visitation of their grandchildren, even over the objection of a parent who, out of anger or animosity, is trying to cut them out of the children’s lives.

 We recently won an appeal in a Grandparent Rights case due to the change in the law, and we expect that it will become easier to obtain Grandparent Visitation orders down the road as a result of this new Supreme Court ruling.

 If you are a grandparent who is unfairly being deprived of the ability to have a relationship with your grandchildren, and you wish to obtain an order for Grandparent Visitation or Custody, give us a call.
 We may be able to help.

-Gary Frank and Hanna Juncaj are Arizona Family Law Attorneys who represent many grandparents and other non-parents in Arizona courtrooms.
-They are strong litigators and compassionate counselors, who will fight to protect your rights.
+Gary Frank and Hanna Amar are Arizona Family Law Attorneys who represent many grandparents and other non-parents in Arizona courtrooms.
+They are grandparents rights attorneys who are strong litigators and compassionate counselors, and who will fight to protect your interests.
 If you are in need of a consultation regarding how to assert your grandparents’ or non-parents’ rights, please call us today at 602-383-3610; or contact us by email through our website at www.garyfranklaw.com.